Snowfork/BTRST-Contracts/README.md

 ## Disclaimer

-This codebase, including all smart contract components, have not been professionally audited and are not intended for use in a production environment.
-As such, users should NOT trust the system to securely hold mainnet funds without their own research.
+This is still alpha software and is intended for use in a production environment.
+As such, users should NOT trust the system to securely hold high amounts of mainnet funds without their own research.

-Having said that, the contracts are based on well known, audited openzeppelin ERC20 token libraries and so are likely to have the same security as them.
+Having said that, the contracts are based on well known, audited openzeppelin ERC20 token libraries and Compound governance so are likely to have the same security as them.

+This codebase has been professionally audited.
+The audit can be seen here: https://drive.google.com/file/d/1vFdxVaBy1CFS8sEa2l6P4uii-pOihbet/view

 ## Requirements